MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Layout-Desing-Guide.md

 </div>

 5. The area under the RF chip and the matching network (in 4-layer PCBs, this is the first inner layer beneath the top layer) should be filled with continuous ground metal as it will show good ground reference for the matching network and will ensure a good, low impedance return path to the RF chip’s ground as well.
 Board routing and wiring should not be placed in this region to prevent coupling effects with the matching network.
-It is also recommended that the GND return path between the GND vias of the TX/RX matching network and the GND vias of the RFIC paddle should not be blocked in any way; the return currents should see a clear, unhindered pathway through the GND plane to the back of the RFIC.
+It is also recommended that the GND return path between the GND vias of the TX/RX matching network and the GND vias of the RFIC paddle should not be blocked by anything; the return currents should see a clear, unhindered pathway through the GND plane to the back of the RFIC.

 <p align="center">
   <img src="files/Layout-Design-Guide/gnd.png">